rvennam/kube-code-camp/exercise-3/README.md

 You should see something like: `Hello world from hello-world-86959dc89b-hgzs8!
 Great job getting the second stage up and running!`

+Congratulations - You just updated your app with a new version!

 # Check the health of apps

 Kubernetes uses availability checks (liveness probes) to know when to restart a container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
 Restarting a container in such a state can help to make the application more available despite bugs.